 “I cleaned out the pantry, throwing away all of the crap I’d had no idea was crap.
 Then I made dinner for my family tonight with no added sugar in it, and they loved it.
 I also told them about the movie, and we’re going to watch it together in a couple of days.
 I’m so, so glad I watched this.
 I’m done with sugar.
 Done.
 I know that’s going to be hard, but I’ll do whatever it takes.
-It’s that important.” — Amazon review
+It’s that important.” — Amazon reviewer

-This film focuses on the fact that the cure to a laundry list of health issues and illnesses doesn’t have to come from a pill.
+One of our favorite food documentaries, The Magic Pill, focuses on the fact that the cure to a laundry list of health issues and illnesses doesn’t have to come from a pill.
 Rather, through the accounts of doctors, patients, scientists, chefs, farmers, and journalists, you’ll see how a shift in eating habits can combat most of our modern diseases, with the main focus boiling down to using fat as fuel.

 “The Magic Pill is amazing and so eye-opening.
 You will throw away everything in your pantry after watching it.
 It’s so cool to see how impactful changing your diet is.” — Hip2Keto Michelle

 “One of my favorite quotes is ‘If it came from a plant, eat it.
-If it was made IN a plant, DON’T.’ They teach you how to shop on the OUTSIDE of the store (where your cheese, meat, cream, butter, and veggies are) and for the most part, stay away from the middle aisles of the grocery store (where your chips, cookies and processed foods are — which are all wheat).
+If it was made IN a plant, DON’T.’ They teach you how to shop on the OUTSIDE of the store (where your cheese, meat, cream, butter, and veggies are) and for the most part, stay away from the middle aisles of the grocery store (where your chips, cookies and processed foods are — which are all wheat and sugar-filled!).
 I seriously threw away so much stuff from my pantry afterward.” — Hip2Keto Erica

 Not for the faint of heart, Food Inc. takes a deep dive into corporate farming in the US to expose the unhealthy, harmful, and abusive practices that take an extreme toll on animals and employees.
 Other segments of the documentary delve into the unsustainable industrial production of grain and improper regulations on food labels, ultimately promoting unhealthy food consumption habits by the American public.

 “It was a real eye-opener to how our food is handled and manufactured.
 I have been researching some of the interviewers and following their research and frankly, it explains a lot of why our country is falling so ill.
 With the combination of how our food is manufactured (yes, manufactured) through its feed, lack of clean space and grazing, and to maltreatment is it any wonder we don’t have enough to nourish us anymore?
 The one thing manufacturers have not realized is how to add all the vitamins, antioxidants, minerals, micro and macronutrients to our food that only come with growing, nurturing, and keeping the land and livestock healthy.
-Real health from fresh air, sunshine, and humane treatment that keeps produce and livestock at it best.” — Amazon review
+Real health from fresh air, sunshine, and humane treatment that keeps produce and livestock at it best.” — Amazon reviewer

-Wheat’s not what it used to be, and it’s growing increasingly obvious, whether it’s the rising number of individuals with wheat and gluten sensitivity, the correlation between gluten and autoimmune diseases, or the tens of thousands of people suffering from ill health.
+Wheat’s not what it used to be, and it’s growing increasingly obvious, whether it’s the rising number of individuals with wheat and gluten sensitivity, the correlation between gluten and autoimmune diseases, or the tens of thousands of people suffering from ill-health.
 The documentary sets out to educate and raise awareness about making changes to our diets to improve health for children and future generations.

 “Wow!
 Thank you for making this movie.
 I am very educated on the topic but learned so much more.
 I avoid obvious gluten but am still so sick all the time.
 So I paused the movie and looked through my fridge and quickly realized that I am far from gluten-free.
 It really is hidden in every product under different names.
-I’ve decided to go completely gluten-free and sugar-free for 30 days and see where I land.” — Amazon review
+I’ve decided to go completely gluten-free and sugar-free for 30 days and see where I land.” — Amazon reviewer